 Pauline Weil

-Pauline works at Bruegel as a Research Analyst.
+Pauline worked at Bruegel as a Research Analyst until September 2022.
 She holds a bachelor in Political Science and a master’s degree in International Trade and Finance from Sciences Po Lille.
 She also studied an MSc in Political Economy of Europe at the London School of Economics.

 Her research interests include monetary policy, sovereign debt sustainability, trade and the energy transition.
 Pauline’s two regions of expertise are Europe and Asia.